Retail EDI Glossary

 Business to business (B2B)

 A type of commerce transaction that exists between businesses, such as those involving a manufacturer and wholesaler, or a wholesaler and a retailer.
-Business to business refers to business that is conducted between companies, rather than between a company and individual consumers.
-This is in contrast to business to consumer (B2C) and business to government (B2G).
+Business to business refers to trade that is conducted between companies, rather than between a company and individual consumers (B2C)or between a company and government (B2G).

 Business to consumer (B2C)

-Business to consumer refers to businesses that sell primarily to individual consumers.
+Business to consumer refers to transactions and business between companies and individual consumers.

 Business to government (B2G)

-Business to government refers to businesses that sell primarily to government agencies.
+Business to government refers to transactions and business between companies and government agencies.

 Carrier

-A company that transports product from point A to point B; includes truck, rail, ocean, small package, and air carriers.
+A company that transports product from point A to point B; includes truck, rail, ocean, small package and air carriers.
+Carriers are critical for complete and timely delivery of retail and wholesale products, so streamlining communications with carriers is essential for retail success.

 Carrier PRO Number

-A carrier generated number representing the load number or load ID and can be used for tracking and billing purposes (the carrier’s representation of the load).
+A carrier-generated number representing the load number or load ID.
+Can be used for tracking and billing purposes (the carrier’s representation of the load).
 This may be a shipment identifier that is included on the ASN and the freight bill.

 Casepack / Masterpack

 A standard packaging configuration of products that may be the shipping unit.
-This configuration is usually assigned a unique GTIN identifier that may also be barcoded on the outside of the pack/carton.
+This configuration is usually assigned a unique GTIN identifier which may also be barcoded on the outside of the pack/carton.

 Categorization

-A term used by retailers to break products into groups with other like products.
+The process used by retailers to put products into groups with other like products.
 For example, T-shirts are in the apparel category.
 Categorization is now broadening out to include store categories (high volume, low volume) in addition to categorizing customers.

-A practice between retailers and their supplier/category managers where they review the performance of the business.
+A practice between retailers and their supplier/category managers in which they review the performance of the business.
 Typically done prior to a seasonal plan or category transition planning.

-A penalty or cost offsets that are assessed by retailer to a supplier for not following Vendor Procedures, Compliance Manual or vendor agreements established in the contract with the retailer.
-Chargebacks can be associated for incorrect discounts, order fill rates, missing data, data quality, Labeling, packing, and carton marking requirements.
+Penalties or cost offsets that are assessed by a retailer to a supplier for not following vendor procedures, the compliance manual or vendor agreements established in the contract with the retailer.
+Chargebacks can be associated with incorrect discounts, order fill rates, missing data, data quality, labeling, packing and carton-marking requirements.

-This is the merchandising space located at the checkout aisles.
+The merchandising space located at the brick-and-mortar checkout aisles.
 Typically features highly impulsive items.

 Class / Sub-class

-In merchandising, this is the category and sub-category generally defined by the retailer to an item.
+In merchandising, this is an item’s category and sub-category as defined by the retailer.

 Commodities

-These are essential household items (Ex. toilet paper, milk, laundry detergent) that are typically carried by a high % of retailers.
-They are extremely price sensitive items, tend to be lower margin, and sometimes also used as lost leaders (to get consumers into the store).
+Essential household items (i.e., toilet paper, milk, laundry detergent) that are typically carried by a high percentage of retailers.
+They are extremely price-sensitive items, they tend to be lower margin, and are sometimes also used as loss leaders (to get consumers into the store).

 Consignee